top of page

 Vietnam - 1968

 (1-3) Marines Lt.
 Hayes Hodges (Tommy Lee Jones) and Lt.
-Terry Childers (Smauel L. Jackson) and their squad are ambused by the North Vietnamese.
+Terry Childers (Samuel L. Jackson) and their squads are ambushed by the North Vietnamese.
 Lt.
-Childers threatens to kill a prisoner to stop a motar attack onto Lt.
+Childers threatens to kill a prisoner to stop a mortar attack on Lt.
 Hodges and his men.
-(4&5) Hodges is wounded and returns to the U.S. and gets a law degree and becomes a military lawyer.
-28-years later, Col. Hodges retires and Col. Childers gives him the Officer Marine Sword at his retirement party.
+(4&5) Hodges is wounded and returns to the U.S. where he gets a law degree and becomes a military lawyer.
+28 years later, Col. Hodges retires and Col. Childers gives him the Officer Marine Sword at his retirement party.

 EXTRAS